fatih-fwzzz/fatih-fwzzz/README.md

 I'm a final-year Computer Science student at **BINUS University, Indonesia**, with a strong passion for Software Engineering.
 I am an enthusiast of both **Full Stack** and **Mobile Development**.
 Currently, I am expanding my skills in Apple technologies through an apprenticeship at the **Apple Developer Academy**.

+I'm currently:
-- 🔭 I’m currently working on enhancing my iOS development skills.
+- 🔭 working on enhancing my iOS development skills.
-- 🌱 I’m currently learning everything about SwiftUI and other Apple frameworks.
+- 🌱 learning everything about SwiftUI, UIKit, CoreML and other Apple frameworks.
-- 👯 I’m looking to collaborate on open-source projects related to mobile or web development.
+- 👯 looking to collaborate on open-source projects related to mobile or web development.

 - 💬 Ask me about my tech stack or my journey in tech!

 ---